IWantToLearnCoding/JSDOM/README.md

     b. parentOfBoth.insertBefore(elementToBeInserted, elementToBeInsertedBefore)

-Important point -
+### Important points -

-1. What is a textNode and how every space in html document creates a text node under respective parentNode?
+> 1. What is a textNode and how every space in html document creates a text node under respective parentNode?
-3. Difference between childNodes and children?
+> 2. Difference between childNodes and children?
-2. Difference between firstChild and firstElementChild?
+> 3. Difference between firstChild and firstElementChild?

+***
 # EVENTS

 1. Adding an eventListener/handler